Download progression document

 Only metals are magnetic, but not all metals!
 Iron, nickel and cobalt are the only pure metals that are magnetic and can be turned into a permanent magnet.
 Steel is an alloy of iron and so is magnet and can be made into a magnet.
 Every substance is made up of tiny units called atoms.
 Each atom has electrons, particles that carry electric charges.
 Electrons circle the nucleus (core) generating a electric current and causing each electron to become a magnet.
 In most substances, equal numbers of electrons spin in opposite directions, cancelling out their magnetism.
 In iron, cobalt, and nickel, most of the electrons spin in the same direction and are strongly magnetised.
 These substances can become magnets if they enter the magnetic field of an existing magnet.

 Magnetism is the force applied by magnets when they attract or repel each other.
 Magnetism is caused by the movement of electric charges.
 In a magnet, the north-seeking poles of the atoms in the magnet line up in the same direction.
 The force generated by the aligned atoms creates two poles in a magnet, a north and south pole.
-The magnetic force or charge in a magnet flows from the north pole to then south pole.
+The magnetic force or charge in a magnet flows from the north pole to the south pole.
 This creates a magnetic field around a magnet.
+The magnetic fields created by magnets fill a space around them where magnet forces work to attract or repel magnetic materials.

 The magnetic force or charge in a magnet flows from the north pole to the south pole.
 If we put the south pole of a second magnet near to the north pole of the first magnet, the magnet force flows from the north pole in the first magnet to the south pole in the second magnet.
 You can feel an attractive force between the magnets.